Mikado pheasant: Breeding

 The breeding season of Mikado pheasants lasts from March to June.
 Mikado pheasants build their nests mainly with dead branches, fallen leaves, dry grass and feathers in tree holes or depressions under rocks.
 Females usually lay three to eight creamy-colored eggs at one time and it is they who are solely responsible for the incubation of the eggs (which take about 26–28 days to hatch) and the nurture of fledglings, once they are born.
 The young are usually independent by six months the latest.

 Conservation status

-There are some Mikado pheasants bred in captivity, but there are only about 10,000 individuals in the wild, particularly in the Yushan National Park.
-Heavy hunting pressure was a problem in the past, but is not a serious threat today.
-The Mikado pheasant is evaluated as near threatened on the IUCN Red List of Threatened Species.
+The wild population of this species is believed to have been quite underestimated, with 10,000 individuals alone expected to reside in the Yushan National Park.
+As of 2023, the total population is estimated to be 20,000-100,000 mature individuals, and this population is believed to be stable.
+The Mikado pheasant is evaluated as Least Concern on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.

 Under protection numbers have increased with numbers within Yushan National Park increasing from 5,000 in 1986 to more than 10,000 in 2020.
 There are also significant recovered populations in Shei-Pa National Park and Taroko National Park.